 After entering a website into the tool, we see an overall summary of the performance of the website.
 Following the summary, we can see an extensive list of performance indicators with grades and suggestions for each section.

 Both tools provide an excellent way to keep track of the progress when making changes to improve website loading speed.
+You don’t have to be limited to just these two speed tools.
+There are also many alternative page speed tools that can be used.

 When working on page speed optimization, it is common to frequently update and record each test to see which methods improve the speed of the site.